Tokyo

 Why go now

-Tokyo continues to set the global standard for hospitality craft, from third-wave kissaten to neighborhood sushi counters reopening with renewed focus on seasonality.
+Tokyo continues to set the global standard for hospitality craft, from third-wave kissaten to neighborhood sushi counters focused on seasonality.
+For diaspora travelers, it remains the city that reframes what Asian modernity looks like when it is not performing for tourists.

 First-timer move